EMT/wildtime-api/app/config/activities.md

 If you find a trail of ants, follow it forwards and backwards.
 Where have they been and where are they going?
 Watch how they follow their path.
 What do you think they looking for?
 Can you find their home?

-### Grass Whistle
+### Grass Trumpet
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/grass-whistle.svg

-A grass whistle is quick to make and fun to blow.
+A grass trumpet is quick to make and fun to blow.
 All you need is a good blade of grass.
 Choose carefully and get whistling!

 Put your thumbs together, and hold the blade of grass between them, gripping the grass with the top and bottom of your thumbs.
 Blow into the crack between your thumbs, so the air flows over the grass.
 You should hear a whistling sound.
 If you don't hear anything, move the blade of grass a little, and try again.
 Try making the grass tight or loose, try different blades of grass.
 Experiment and you'll soon get the hang of it.

+Take a look at <a href="http://www.youtube.com/watch?v=xZ9VZsIcFVg&list=PLD3EE09EE24D2D8B7">this video from the National Trust to get started!</a>

+From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>

 ### Walk Like The Animals